 - You must pay for one half hour of review when you submit your application

 - You pay the remaining review fee prior to receiving our decision

 We try to finish the initial review of the application within one to two weeks.

 Steps to Apply

-You must receive an ECA Steep Slope Development Relief decision from us before you apply for a building permit or master use permit.
+You must receive an ECA Steep Slope Development Relief decision from us before you apply for a building permit or a master use permit.
 Your application for relief from prohibition on steep slope development must be part of a specific project.
-You must complete a pre-application site visit before you submit your application.

 - Attend a coaching session.
 We recommend that you speak with one of our staff before you submit your exemption request.
 Coaching is available at the Applicant Service Center on the 20th floor of the Seattle Municipal Tower.

 - Start your application.
 Begin your preliminary application and request your exemption or relief online through your Project Portal using the “Request an Exemption” link on the left side.
 You will need to upload a site plan and any documents you have to support your application.
 Examples of supporting documents include a geotechnical report, topographic survey, historical street grade profiles, and photographs.